barbeau/gpstest/FAQ.md

 No.  See our [Privacy Policy](https://github.com/barbeau/gpstest/wiki/Privacy-Policy) for more details.

+## Why is my GPS time wrong?

+As of April 6, 2019, some older devices have been impacted by the [GPS Week Number Rollover](https://www.cisa.gov/gps-week-number-roll-over), which can result in unpredictable behavior.
+Typically, the time computed by GPS will be wrong.
+You will need to contact your device manufacturer or cellular carrier to determine if you device can be updated to fix this issue.
+For example, here is [Verizon's GPS Week Rollover help page](https://www.verizonwireless.com/legal/notices/global-positioning-system/).

 ## I'm getting a weird value for Time-to-First-Fix.
 What's up?

 On Android 4.1 and below, your system clock must be accurate to calculate an accurate Time-To-First-Fix (TTFF) value